 Hair Transplant Consent Form

-Download Form: Consent Form
+Download Form: Request Consent for treatment 2018

 Hair transplants by micro incision slit grafting is a surgical technique that redistributes permanent donor hair to a thinning or bald area.
 It can give excellent results but the prospective patient must understand the principles and limitations first.
 This hair transplant consent form is here to help you with this.
 It also applies to female pattern hair loss.